cmu-sei/usersim/docs/developer-guide.md

 This method returns what amounts to a specification for the task's config dictionary.
 The intention was to have a dictionary with two keys, 'required' and 'optional', each with dictionaries holding the required and optional keys, respectively, and their human-readable description.
-Your description string should be prefixed with a type specification, followed by a ':' (colon) character. **This also means you must not use the ':' character later in string.** For example:
+Your description string should be prefixed with a type specification, followed by a '|' (pipe) character.
+This is the character you get by pressing shift and the key above Enter.
+For example:

 ```
-required = {'a_number': 'int: A number to use, for reasons.'}
+required = {'a_number': 'int| A number to use, for reasons.'}
 ```

 To be more specific, this type specification is YAML format.
 It's best to use compact YAML, however.
 Specifically, if one of your keys takes a list of strings, your type specification would simply be:

 ```
-'somekey': '[str]: Describe what this key is for and any additional constraints.'
+'somekey': '[str]| Describe what this key is for and any additional constraints.'
 ```

 A dict whose keys are ints and whose values are bools would be as follows:

 ```
-'anotherkey': '{int: bool}: Describe what this dict is used for and any additional'
+'anotherkey': '{int: bool}| Describe what this dict is used for and any additional'
     ' constraints on it.'
 ```